-If the Group were to experience difficulties in raising MREL eligible liabilities, it may have to reduce its lending or investments in other business operations.
-The applicable regulations in respect of the MREL requirement may be revised or the Stability Authority may revise its interpretations of the applicable regulations or its decision on the Group's MREL requirement so that senior preferred notes do not count towards the MREL requirement of the Group.
-Additionally, the increased Pillar 2 requirement (see "Regulatory Environment - Capital requirements and standards") as well as the increased systemic risk buffer of 1.0 per cent imposed to all credit institutions by the FIN-FSA effective as of 1 April 2024 (see "Information on POP Group and the Amalgamation - Capital Adequacy") will increase the MREL total risk exposure amount requirement and may force the Group to carry out additional issuances of eligible notes in the future, increasing its refinancing costs.
+Authority for the Issuer is 16.0 per cent of total risk exposure amount (TREA) or 6.0 per cent of the leverage ratio exposures (LRE).
+The MREL-requirement of the Amalgamation will be covered with own funds and unsecured senior bonds and the Issuer's with own funds.
+If the Amalgamation were to experience difficulties in raising MREL eligible liabilities, it may have to reduce its lending or investments in other business operations.
+The applicable regulations in respect of the MREL-requirement may be revised or the Stability Authority may revise its interpretations of the applicable regulations or its decision on the Amalgamation.
+Additionally, the Pillar 2 requirement (see "Regulatory Environment - Capital requirements and standards") as well as the systemic risk buffer of 1.0 per cent imposed to all credit institutions by the FIN-FSA effective as of 1 April 2024 (see "Information on the POP Bank Group and the Amalgamation - Capital Adequacy") increased the MREL total risk exposure amount requirement and may force the Amalgamation to carry out additional issuances of eligible notes in the future, increasing its refinancing costs.